IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 Follow the actions below to view the work queue of the asset group you have.
 Work queues are preconfigured views designed to help you find what you're looking for and manage your day-to-day activities.

-**Value:** Work Queues are particularly valuable to a Reliability Engineer who needs to address a specific problem, like at water treatment plant, to avoid unplanned downtime.
+Work Queues are particularly valuable to a Reliability Engineer who needs to address a specific problem, like at water treatment plant, to avoid unplanned downtime.
 The missing data Work Queues are extremely useful to a Reliability Engineer as they can help identify gaps in data necessary to create health scores or predictive failure models.

-`Action:` Follow the seps to view the work queues.
+Follow the steps to view the work queues.

 1. Click on the navigation menu in the upper left corner and select the `Work Queues` tab.
 View the Work Queues list.
 Reliability Engineers can view the queues based on preconfigured categories.
 ![Navigate to work queues](/img/apm_8.7/healthscoring_26.png)